theHoHsiao/Data_release_Sp4_CB/README.md

 as such,
 results are not bitwise reproducible between different CPU architectures.
+Additionally,
+some aspects
+(most notably `analysis/analysis_AIC.py`)
+are,
+for reasons we do not fully understand, slightly non-deterministic even on the same hardware, giving results that differ in the 10th significant figure or beyond.
+This is well beyond the precision we consider in our analysis, and does not affect our conclusions.

 The code included in this repository was written with